 If you don’t want to take tension to follow these steps then we have placed the VBScript to below.
 Simply click the download button to grab it on your Windows.
 Once the download gets over, perform a double click run it.

-Hence .vbs file functions as a dream in order to Explore Product Key in Windows 10, 8, 7.
+Hence .vbs file functions like a dream in order to Explore Product Key in Windows 10, 8, 7.